bitwarden/help/_articles/providers/getting-started-providers.md

 ### Start a Provider

-To become a Provider, sign up for the Provider Program [using the registration link](#).
+[Contact Us](https://bitwarden.com/contact){:target="\_blank"} to sign up for the Provider Program.
 After you register, a member of the Bitwarden team will contact you and issue an invitation to start a Provider:

 {% image providers/provider-invitation.png Provider Invitation %}